Sidney Johnston Catts: Later life

 Catts was ineligible to run for reelection in 1920, and he ran for the Democratic nomination for U.S. Senate, but lost by a large margin to incumbent Democratic Senator Duncan U. Fletcher.

 On April 14, 1921, the Florida Senate voted to approve a resolution that would order a legislative investigation into Catts' pardons and appointments due to rumors about him accepting bribes in exchange for them and the state house voted to approve it four days later.
 On May 5 he was indicted by the Bradford county grand jury for accepting a $700 bribe to pardon J. J. Coleman, who was given life imprisonment in 1918 for the murder of a deputy sheriff, but resisted arrest for five days before surrendering.
-However, on May 19 a federal warrant against him was issued for the involuntary servitude of two black people forced to work on his plantation and was arrested two days later and stated that "my enemies won't let me alone" when arrested.
+On May 19 a federal warrant against Catts was issued for the involuntary servitude of two black people forced to work on his plantation and he was arrested two days later and stated that at that time, "My enemies won't let me alone".
 While on bond awaiting trial Catts spoke at an Independence Day celebration in Macon, Georgia despite protests from members of the board of aldermen who stated that it was improper to have somebody that was indicted for criminal charges speak.
 On August 16, 1921, he stated that he was confident that he would be acquitted on all charges.
-In November his initial indictment was recharged and two other indictments were also issued.
+In November his initial indictment was recharged and two other indictments for peonage were also issued.
 On May 16, 1922, his defense's motion to dismiss the indictments against Catts' bribery charges was accepted by the judge.
 On July 21 he filed a petition of voluntary bankruptcy as he had $44,000 in liabilities and less than $2,000 in assets.
 On November 20 he was acquitted by an all white jury for the involuntary servitude and bribery charges and the federal charges against him were later dropped.